Hamme

 Hamme ([ˈɦɑmə]) is a municipality located in the Belgian province of East Flanders.
-The municipality comprises the towns of Hamme proper, Kastel Moerzeke, Sint-Anna and Zogge.
+The municipality comprises the settlements of Hamme proper, Kastel Moerzeke, Sint-Anna and Zogge.
 In 2018, Hamme had a total population of 24,827.
 The total area is 40.21 km².
 The current mayor of Hamme is Herman Vijt, from the CD&V (Christian Democratic) party.

+Folklore

-Hamme also has its own legends.
-The most famous one is the legend of the "Hamse Wuiten".
+Hamme also has its own legends, most famously that of the "Hamse Wuiten".
 The people of Hamme are also called Hamse Wuitens.
-The "Hamse wuiten" is also the main mascot in a streetparade at the end of March every year.
-The inhabitants dress up and build big trucks with funny giant puppets, making fun of local and national politicians and scandals.
+The "Hamse wuiten" is also the main mascot in a street parade at the end of March every year.
+The inhabitants dress up and build big trucks with giant puppets, making fun of local and national politicians and scandals.